 - Completion of a drug & alcohol treatment program

 - License reinstatement or re-applying for your drivers license

 - Without a valid license, driving is not an option without a hardship permit.

 - A fee for reinstatement must be paid to the DMV once the suspension or revocation period has ended

-- Other requirements may be enforced as well
+- There may be other requirements as well

 It is important to find an attorney familiar with the court where the proceedings will take place.
-Jared Justice is an experienced Clackamas County criminal defense lawyer who is very familiar with the local courts.
+Jared Justice is an experienced Clackamas County DUI lawyer who is very familiar with the local courts.

-Suspension lengths are increased if any of the following have occurred in Oregon or any other jurisdiction within 5 years prior to the current arrest: DUII conviction, participation in a pre-trial diversion program, or a suspension of driving privileges under Implied Consent law.
+Suspension lengths are increased if any of the following have occurred in Oregon or any other jurisdiction within 5 years prior to the current conviction, refusal, or failure suspension: 1) A DUI conviction, 2) participation in a pre-trial diversion program, or 3) a suspension of driving privileges under Implied Consent law.

 Refusing a breath, blood, or urine test results in a one-year suspension, increased to three-years if any of the aforementioned events took place.
 Failing a breath test will result in a 90-day suspension, increased to one year if the previous actions have occurred.
 Courts may impose a presumptive fine of $650 if the person refuses to submit to a breath, blood, or urine test.
 This specific fine (ORS 813.095) and any penalties imposed by the DMV are independent of any other consequences that come along with a DUI conviction.